 In fact, Agile represents a mixture of varied principles and values that are outlined in the Agile Manifesto.
 The major objective of the Agile software development methodology is to acknowledge the new changes, regularly improve and modernize applicable tools, launch finalized IT solutions in the shortest possible time.

 There exists a range of different digital product designing approaches.
 Clearly, each of the existing practices has its own particular characteristics and scopes of application.
 The most frequently used Agile methodologies are illustrated in the infographic below.
+Using the agile approach in fintech application development makes it easy to go through various cycles within a short span due to the efficiency of this type of application development and the need to meet specific standards within the field.

 Generally speaking, all the presented approaches are dedicated to meet customer requirements and deliver top-quality IT solutions.
 For these purposes, each method leverages somewhat different tools and instruments in order to successfully carry out IT product development activities.
+This means that to delight consumers and address the regulations in the fintech industry, the management of each phase of the fintech mobile app development is critical.

 Roles in Agile Methodology of Software Development